-While J.D.
-Power and A.M.
-Best ratings can tell you a lot about a company and how it treats its customers, the best homeowners insurance policy for you is one that provides the coverage you need for your specific situation.
+While A.M.
+Best, J.D.
+Power, and Consumer Reports can tell us a lot about a company and how it treats its customers, the best homeowners insurance policy is one that provides you with the coverage you need for your specific situation.
 A licensed representative from Policygenius can help you compare homeowners insurance policies and quotes until you find a policy that works for you.

-One way to do this is to call the insurance company and see what the hold time is and what the service is like when you wait to speak to a representative about a general inquiry.
-If the hold time is 3 hours and they don’t seem like an accommodating group, you’re probably not going to want to deal with them after you just lost your house and file a claim.
+Call the insurance company and see what the hold time is and what the service is like when you wait to speak to a representative about a general inquiry.
+If the hold time is three hours and they don’t seem accommodating, you’re probably not going to want to deal with them after you just lost your house and have to file a claim.

-Equipment breakdown coverage is similar to a home warranty insurance policy in that it’s designed to cover certain appliances and property types not covered by your homeowners insurance policy.
+Equipment breakdown coverage - Equipment breakdown coverage is similar to a home warranty insurance policy in that it’s designed to cover certain appliances and property types not covered by your homeowners insurance policy, like appliance breakdown.

 If you’re looking for another way to save money and limit the paperwork and confusion of having policies with multiple insurers, you should look for companies that can bundle your home and auto policies.

-A good home insurance company offer bundles, loyalty discounts and will even reward you if you file infrequent claims, but you can also lower your monthly home insurance premium costs by increasing the number of safety and security features in your residence, such as:
+A good home insurance company offers bundles, loyalty discounts, and will even reward you if you file infrequent claims.
+You can also lower your monthly home insurance costs by increasing the number of safety and security features in your residence, including:

 ➞ Learn more about how to find home insurance discounts

 Looking for the best home insurance company in your state?
 For the best options and lowest rates, check out our state-by-state guide to homeowners insurance.